ShuzhouYuan/GNNavi/README.md

 ## GNNAVI
-In the code, the default method for GNNAVI is GNNAVI-GCN.
+In the code, the default setting for GNNAVI is GNNAVI-GCN.
 You can use other GNN architechtures by changing the GNN layer in `./models/gpt2_gnn.py` or `./models/llama_gnn.py`.